 UThukela District is one of the cross-border municipalities within the province.
 It shares borders the Kingdom of Lesotho, Free-State Province and three districts within KwaZulu-Natal Province (Amajuba, Umzinyathi and Umgungundlovu District Municipalities).
-The uThukela district municipality SDF gives a thorough analysis on issues of alignment between UThukela and the neighboring areas (country and province) as well as the districts municipalities within KwaZulu-Natal provinces.
-The last cross border meeting took place in Amajuba District municipality on the 13 February 2017.
-The map below portrays the spatial alignment with neighbouring municipalities.
+The uThukela district municipality SDF gives a thorough analysis on issues of alignment between UThukela and the neighboring areas (country and province) as well as the districts municipalities within KwaZulu-Natal provinces..The map below portrays the spatial alignment with neighbouring municipalities.